 - A $15 late fee will be added if not paid after the 15th of each month.

-- We prefer online payments only this year in accordance with KY Healthy at Work Social Distancing Requirements.
+- We prefer online payments only.
 If you have questions about this, please email us at firstname.lastname@example.org.

 - Any returned check/bank draft will incur bank charges.
 You are responsible for any charges ELC incurs for a returned payment.

-- We are only able to offer tuition discounts for Broadway UMC/ELC staff and Broadway UMC members this year.
+- We are only able to offer tuition discounts for Broadway UMC/ELC staff and Broadway UMC members.

 - The annual enrollment fee of $175 is due at the time of online enrollment.
 This fee is non-refundable.

-- Students enrolling mid-year will also pay the $175 enrollment fee.
+- Students enrolling after August 31 will pay a prorated enrollment fee.